BIGJRA/BIGJRA.github.io/README.md

 The project is built using Jekyll and includes scripts that generate dynamic content based on a local copy of game files - instructions for building the project are below.

-There actually two major steps being done in this build process:
+There are two major steps being done in this build process:

 1. Ruby-based markdown build that imports data straight from the game's files and raw walkthrough markdown files, creating `<walkthrough>.md`.
 2. Jekyll converts the `<walkthrough>.md` files into browser-ready `<walkthrough>.html` files.